kamilio/poe-v1-models/README.md

 - `make update` refreshes the `dist/` outputs once without starting the server.
 - `make changelog` rebuilds `dist/changelog.json` and `dist/changelog.html` from recent releases.
+- `make release` regenerates the artifacts and publishes `models.json` as a timestamped GitHub release (requires a GitHub token with `repo` scope).
 - `make test` installs dev dependencies and runs the pytest suite.

 ### Changelog generation